krysopath/vault-solutions/integrations/direnv/README.md

 # direnv

-direnv is a tool which loads environment variables based based on your present working directory or `$PWD`.
+`direnv` is a tool which loads environment variables based on your present working directory or `$PWD`.
 As you descend into or ascend back through the hierarchy of resources on your filesystem.

-- this allows for simple auto provisioning of important values
+- this allows for simple auto provisioning of namespaced values
 - this also supports arbitrary code execution (like anything on shell)
 - an integration with vault could access secrets for you